 Click column header to sort

-The Clinical Director is responsible and accountable for the delivery of safe, effective, direct and indirect, patient-family centered care through the continuum of perioperative care including but not limited to outpatient surgery, pre-op, operating room; post anesthesia care, gastrointestinal, sterile processing and anesthesia services.
+The Clinical Director of Perioperative Services is responsible and accountable for the delivery of safe, effective, direct and indirect, patient-family centered care through the continuum of perioperative care including but not limited to inpatient surgical services, sterile processing, anesthesia services, PACU/recovery services, ambulatory care services, and endoscopy.
 The Clinical Director functions as a resource person for staff members and provides necessary education, training, competency validation, and performance reviews of individual members of the nursing staff.
 Assumes responsibility for the overall quality of nursing care provided by specified units.
-Makes decisions regarding patient care activities...
+Makes decisions...

 Under the supervision of the Director of Rehab Services and Physical Therapist, to provide various methods of Physical Therapy according to patient treatment plan.
 To serve as a resource person for PT's, PT Assistants, and PT Aides.